 The fund will always hold a mixture of higher and lower risk assets to help achieve its objectives.
 Higher risks assets include equities and property; medium and lower risk investments include gilts, corporate bonds, cash and cash alternatives.

-This includes a range of short term deposits (cash) - similar to a bank/building society account – and money market securities (cash alternatives), which are interest generating investments, issued by governments, major banks and other institutions.
+This includes a range of short term deposits (cash) - similar to a bank/building society account – and money market securities (cash alternatives), which are interest generating investments, issued by governments, banks and other major institutions.
 Cash and cash alternatives play an important role in providing a balanced return.
 Although cash alternatives provide a low risk return, their value can rise and fall.

 When you invest in our With-Profit Fund, there’s a chance that the value of your investment could go down as well as up, and you may not get back the amount you invested.
 We may offer from time to time a number of with-profit guarantee funds with different guarantee terms.